boddhisattva/freight_forwarder/README.md

 #### Running the tests
 * Run from the project's root directory the `rspec` command

-## Areas of Improvement: To Update
+## Areas of Improvement: To Update(Kindly allow me some time to update this please)

-## Design considerations: To Update
+## Design considerations: To Update(Kindly allow me some time to update this please)